-Typically, a client is assigned any free IP address from the pool of IP addresses.
-However, you might want to permanently map or assign an IP address to a client's hardware address.
+Typically, a client is assigned the first available IP address from the pool of IP addresses.
+However, you might want to permanently assign an IP address to a client's hardware address.
 The IP address mapped to a hardware address does not need to come from the IP addresses you have already defined.
-To map an IP address to a client's hardware address permanently, do the following:
+To permanently map an IP address to a client's hardware address, do the following:

-- 1. Log in to the DHCP server as root. - 2.
+- 1. Log in as root to the DHCP server. - 2.
 Invoke the xjoin application by entering the following command: - # /usr/bin/X11/xjoin - 3.
-In the xjoin Main Window, click on the Server/Security tab. - 4.
-Select Active IP Snapshot in the drop-down menu.
-The Active IP Snapshot window appears.

-- 5. On the left side of the window, select New Record. - 6.
-On the right side of the window, enter a value for each parameter.
-Press Return or Tab after each entry. - 7.
-Click the Add button.
-This adds the new record to the database. - 8.
-Repeat steps 2, 3, and 4 for each MAC address. - 9.
-To update the server with new IP address mappings, select File and Update.
+Click on the Server/Security tab in the xjoin main window. - 4.
+Select Active IP Snapshot from the pull-down menu.
+The Active IP Snapshot window is displayed. - 5.
+Select the New Record item. - 6.
+Enter a value for each parameter.
+Press Return or Tab after each entry.
+Specify the integer -1 for Lease Expiration to ensure that the IP address assignment will be preserved in the DHCP database (it will never expire). - 7.
+Click on the Add/Update button to add the new record to the database. - 8.
+Repeat steps 5, 6, and 7 for each MAC address.